OctopusDeploy/blog/blog/2019-12/ultimate-guide-to-rolling-deployments/index.md

 ## Why are they useful?

 So why use rolling deployments over other patterns (canary, blue/green)?
-Well, rolling deployments offer the following benefits
+Well, rolling deployments offer the following benefits:

 ### Incremental update

 New versions of your application are rolled-out incrementally.
 This allows you to verify that it's working as more traffic is directed to your newly deployed software.

-The staggered approach to roll-outs also means that in the unlikely event that you need to initiate a rollback, you can do that in a controlled, incremental way.
+In the unlikely event that you need to initiate a rollback, you can do so in a controlled manner.

 ### Keeping the lights on

 Whilst you go about updating a small number of your application instances, the rest continue to serve requests.
-This means there is no downtime for your application, as it is available for your users throughout the deployment.
+This means there is no downtime for your application, as it's available for your users throughout the deployment.

 ### Controlled Verification